srollins/software-dev-materials/notes/advanced/datastructures.md

 Understanding data structures and when and how to use them efficiently is extremely important.

-In Data Structures and Algorithms you will learn more about implementation strategies.
+In Data Structures and Algorithms courses you learn more about implementation strategies.
 In software development we focus more on choosing the right data structure to solve a particular problem.

 The [Java Collections Framework](https://docs.oracle.com/javase/tutorial/collections/index.html) provides implementations of sets, lists, maps, and several other common data structures.